AngleProtocol/merkl-docs/distribute-with-merkl/deploy-your-campaign-from-a-multisig-or-gnosis-safe.md

 4. **Upload the JSON File:**

-* Using the Gnosis Safe Transaction Builder, simply drag and drop the JSON file into the appropriate area, or click on "Choose a file" to upload it manually.
+* Using the Gnosis Safe Transaction Builder, simply drag and drop the JSON file into the appropriate area, or click on *Choose a file* to upload it manually.

 <figure><img src="../.gitbook/assets/upload-json-file.png" alt=""><figcaption></figcaption></figure>